Rutujakarne22/Employee_Salary_Analysis/README.md

 ---

 ## Objective
-To clean, model, and visualize employee salary data using Excel so that decision-makers and HR analysts can understand pay distribution, identify high-earning roles, monitor workforce types, and support compensation planning.
+To clean, analyze, and visualize employee salary data using Excel so that decision-makers and HR analysts can understand pay distribution, identify high-earning roles, monitor workforce types, and support compensation planning.

 ---

 ## Tools & Techniques Used
-- Microsoft Excel 2016
+- Microsoft Excel
 - Excel formulas (`TRIM`, `PROPER`, `IF`, `SUM`, `SUBSTITUTE`, etc.)
 - Pivot tables and charts
 - Slicers and KPI cards